m0tral/MiWatchEmulator/README.md

 ## Description
 Xiaomi Watch Windows based emulator, for watchfaces and apps

-This emulator allows test and debug as ready watchfaces as ready app.
+This emulator allows test and debug as ready watchfaces as ready apps.
 All is prepared, so just unpack and run.
 Tested under Windows 10 and 11.